DaviRios/FileManager/README.md

 <h3 align="left">A simple and efficient file management system built with Node.js and a web-based frontend.
 This application allows users to create, edit, view, and delete files through a streamlined UI.</h3>

-- 🔭 I’m currently working on **enhancing the system with more features.**
-- 🌱 I’m currently learning **advanced backend concepts and cloud infrastructure.**
-- 👯 I’m looking to collaborate on **open-source projects and backend solutions.**
-- 💬 Ask me about **Node.js, JavaScript, and software architecture.**

 ---

 ## 🚀 Technologies Used